yanghang8612/metaplex/js/packages/metaplex/src/markdown/hero.md

 ---
-title: "Blockchain’s Next Generation Conference"
+title: "Launch an NFT marketplace on Solana"
 slug: "hero"
-dateinfo: "SINGAPORE, OCTOBER 14th — 17th, 2021"
 ---

-Helios is an international conference celebrating the finest products built on the next generation of blockchain networks.
+Metaplex is an open-source framework for buying, selling and auctioning non-fungible tokens (NFTs) natively on the Solana blockchain